 Why Baking Quick Sugar Cookes Is Important

 Baking with little ones is one of the most fun ways to teach your children to learn life skills, how to cook, patients, and the reason for each holiday.
 We have 3 pins of cookie cutters in our home.
 We have shapes for every holiday and then some just for fun.
-I take every opportunity I have with my kids to have fun but help them learn our family history and values.
+I take every opportunity I have with my kids to have fun and help them learn about our family history and values.

 Family History & Family Values: